lancew/pull_request_challenge_guide/README.md

 * Email the module author
 > We email the author of the module in advance and let them know what we are planning on doing.
 > We often get a reply and suggestions on things to look at and things to avoid.
+Share those replies with the participants/invitees.

 * Encourage participation and exploration
 > If people have played with the odule, browsed the code, looked at the bug tracker it can really help on the day/evening of the event.